Giuseppe Zampieri

 I would like to thank Ross Halper for the recording (Simon Boccanegra).

 I got complaints from Clemens Jabloner and Ross Halper for my classification of Zampieri as a comprimario.
 Steve Slezak wrote also positive comments on him.
 Peter Groeger provided me with a defense piece on Zampieri.
 I have moved him to the Italian tenors list with recordings by him both as comprimario and as lead tenor.
 Zampieri was a house tenor in Vienna.
-Clemens Jabloner provided me with his Viennese repertory, taken from Chronik der Wiener Staatsoper, 1945–1995 by Harald Hoyer.
+Clemens Jabloner provided me with his Vienna repertory, taken from Chronik der Wiener Staatsoper, 1945–1995 by Harald Hoyer.
 Here it is:

 (number of performances, first and last evening)